Linda Marie Fedigan: Education

-Fedigan was born in Oklahoma and began her formal studies in anthropology at the University of Texas at Austin, where she completed bachelor's, master's and doctoral degrees.
-Originally, she had plans to become a cultural anthropologist but later decided to focus on primatology due to her interest in sociality.
-She earned a Ph.D in 1974 for her study of social roles in a transplanted troop of Japanese monkeys living on the Arashiyama West Primate Research Station at LaMoca, Texas.
+Fedigan was born in Oklahoma.
+Her father was in the American military, so the family had moved frequently and lived in several countries before she was 17.
+She attended the American College of Paris (1966–1968), then transferred to the University of Texas at Austin, where she completed bachelor's, master's and doctoral degrees.
+Originally, she planned to become a cultural anthropologist but — after realizing that asking people probing personal questions made her uncomfortable — she decided to focus on primatology.
+She earned a PhD in 1974 for her study of social roles in a transplanted troop of Japanese monkeys living on the Arashiyama West Primate Research Station at La Moca Ranch, Texas.

 Research

 Fedigan's focus is on social structure, sex differences, reproduction, behavioural ecology and conservation of Costa Rica and Japanese monkeys.
 Fedigan was one of the first female primatologists who elected to study female life histories and male-female interactions.
 Past research projects include the Arashiyama West Primate Research Station, the Santa Rosa Primate Field Project and examinations of gender and science (descriptions included in this article).